Sureshpatil4348/Fxlabs.ai_Back_end/REARCHITECTING.md

   - `indicator_cache` (new): dictionary keyed by `symbol:timeframe`, storing the latest IndicatorSnapshot (+small ring buffer for snapshots on connect).

 - WebSocket (existing `/ws/market`)
   - Price stream: pushes `ticks` messages on new-tick arrival (coalesced).
-Daily % change is included in tick payloads and is also available via periodic `market_summary` for each subscribed symbol (v2).
+Daily % change is included in tick payloads.
   - Indicators stream: pushes `indicator_update` when new closed-bar indicators are computed (10s poll cadence; v2-only).
   - On subscribe, server sends `initial_ohlc` when `ohlc` is requested. `initial_indicators` will be added with the indicator pipeline.
 - WebSocket v2 (`/market-v2`) — Broadcast-All Mode
   - No explicit subscriptions required.
-Server broadcasts ticks, OHLC boundary updates, indicators, and market summaries for a baseline set of symbols/timeframes to all connected clients.
+Server broadcasts ticks, OHLC boundary updates, and indicators for a baseline set of symbols/timeframes to all connected clients.
   - Baseline symbols: broker-suffixed `RSI_SUPPORTED_SYMBOLS` from `app/constants.py`.
   - Baseline timeframes: M1, M5, M15, M30, H1, H4, D1.
   - Subscription messages are still accepted for compatibility but not required in v2.